pkakelas/poda/README.md

 To set up a local Poda development environment, follow these steps:

+### 1.Build contracts

+First you need to build the Poda smart contract.
+Just go on `/contracts` and `forge build`.

-#### 1. Build and Setup Infrastructure
+#### 2. Build and Setup Infrastructure

-First, build the project and run the setup command to generate configuration:
+Then, build the project and run the setup command to generate configuration:

 ```bash
 # Build the project